Equivalences between Non-trivial Variants of 3LDT and Conv3LDT: Introduction

 \section{Introduction}

-The well-known 3-\SUM{} problem is to decide, given a set $X$ of $n$ integers, whether any three distinct elements of $X$ sum up to zero.
-This can be easily solved in quadratic time by first sorting $X$ and then scanning the sorted sequence with two pointers.
+The well-known 3\SUM{} problem is to decide, given a set $X$ of $n$ integers, whether any three distinct elements $x_1,x_2,x_3$ of $X$ satisfy $x_1+x_2=x_3$.
+This can be easily solved in quadratic time by first sorting $X$, checking all candidates for $x_3$ and for each of them scanning the sorted sequence with two pointers.
 For many years no faster algorithm was known, and it was conjectured that no significantly faster algorithm exists.
 This assumption led to strong lower bounds for multiple problems in computational geometry~\cite{GajentaanO95} and, more recently, became a central problem in the field of fine-grained complexity \cite{Williams15}.
-Furthermore, it has been proven that in some restricted models of computation 3-\SUM{} requires $\Omega(n^{2})$ time~\cite{EricksonBounds99,AilonC05}.
+Furthermore, it has been proven that in some restricted models of computation 3\SUM{} requires $\Omega(n^{2})$ time~\cite{EricksonBounds99,AilonC05}.

-However, in 2014 Gr{\o}nlund and Pettie~\cite{GronlundP18} proved that the decision tree complexity of 3-\SUM{} is only $\Oh(n^{1.5}\sqrt{\log n})$, which ruled out any almost quadratic-time lower bounds in the decision tree model.
+However, in 2014 Gr{\o}nlund and Pettie~\cite{GronlundP18} proved that the decision tree complexity of 3\SUM{} is only $\Oh(n^{1.5}\sqrt{\log n})$, which ruled out any almost quadratic-time lower bounds in the decision tree model.
 This was later improved by Gold and Sharir to $\Oh(n^{1.5})$~\cite{GoldS17} and finally to $\Oh(n\log^2 n)$ by Kane et al. \cite{KaneLM19}.
-The upper bounds for the decision tree model were later used to design a series of algorithms for a harder version of 3-\SUM{} where the set $X$ can contain real numbers.
-Gr{\o}nlund and Pettie~\cite{GronlundP18} derived an $\Oh(n^{2}(\log\log n)^{2}/\log n)$ time randomized algorithm and an $\Oh(n^{2}(\log\log n/\log n)^{2/3})$ time deterministic algorithm for the real RAM model.
-The deterministic bound was soon improved to $\Oh(n^{2}\log \log n/\log n)$ by Gold and Sharir~\cite{GoldS17} and (independently) Freund~\cite{Freund17} and then to $\Oh(n^2(\log\log n)^{\Oh(1)}/\log^2n)$ by Chan \cite{Chan18}.
-These results immediately imply similar bounds for the integer version of 3-\SUM{}.
-In the word RAM model with machine words of size $w$, Baran et al. \cite{BaranDP08} provided an algorithm with $\Oh(n^2/\max\{\frac{w}{\log^2w},\frac{\log^2n}{(\log\log n)^2}\})$ expected time.
+The upper bounds for the decision tree model were later used to design a series of algorithms for a version of 3\SUM{} in the real RAM model where the set $X$ can also contain real numbers.
+In this model, Gr{\o}nlund and Pettie~\cite{GronlundP18} derived an $\Oh(n^{2}(\log\log n)^{2}/\log n)$ time randomized algorithm and an $\Oh(n^{2}(\log\log n/\log n)^{2/3})$ time deterministic algorithm.
+The best deterministic bound was soon improved to $\Oh(n^{2}\log \log n/\log n)$ by Gold and Sharir~\cite{GoldS17} and (independently) by Freund~\cite{Freund17} and then to $\Oh(n^2(\log\log n)^{\Oh(1)}/\log^2n)$ by Chan \cite{Chan18}.
+These results immediately imply similar bounds for the integer version of 3\SUM{}.
+In the word RAM model with machine words of size $w$, Baran, Demaine and \Patrascu\ \cite{BaranDP08} provided an algorithm with $\Oh(n^2/\max\{\frac{w}{\log^2w},\frac{\log^2n}{(\log\log n)^2}\})$ expected time.